poppinace/sapa/README.md

 **The current ablation study in Table 4 did not cover all the variants.**

-We think the ablation study in Table 4 has included most circumstances mentioned by the reviewer, including the validation of XY embedding, gated addition, and kernel generation.
+We think the ablation study in Table 4 has included most circumstances mentioned by the reviewer.
 SAPA has two modules: kernel generation and feature assembly.
 Feature assembly is a standard procedure and does not require ablation study.
 The kernel generation has 3 steps: XY embedding, similarity computation, and kernel normalization.